Are You Having Toddler Troubles?

 Hang in there, your child will not be a toddler forever!
 Gently guide her, but be firm!

-You may also be interested in my Montessori and homeschool programs at Montessori for the Earth.
+You may also be interested in my affordable online Montessori lessons for toddlers at Montessori for the Earth. ~Lisa Nolan